The weather was looking good, and the calves were getting big. I decided to brand on Saturday May 12.

 After an hour one of the ropers came out and took over the branding so I could rope.
 Again I was so busy I didn’t have time to look around, and the next hour went quickly.
 Two hours after we began branding, the last calf was drug to the fire.

 The whole event had gone very smoothly, and it was a delightful day - a fun time for everyone.
-The calves were soon back were their mothers and headed back out to pasture - and we were finished for another year.
+The calves were soon back with their mothers and headed back out to pasture - and we were finished for another year.